The Salvation Army: Red Shield Appeal and Self-Denial Appeal

-The Red Shield Appeal and Self-Denial Appeal are annual fundraising campaigns in some territories, such as the UK and Australia.
-Each year, officers, soldiers, employees and volunteers take to the streets worldwide to participate in door-to-door or street collections.
-The money raised is specifically channelled towards The Salvation Army's social work in each respective territory.
-Within the territory defined by the United Kingdom and Ireland (UKIT) this collection is known as the Annual Appeal, and it often carries another name that the general public would more readily know – in 2012 becoming The Big Collection.
+The Red Shield Appeal and Self-Denial Appeal are annual fundraising campaigns in some territories, such as the U.K. and Australia.
+Each year, officers, soldiers, employees, and volunteers take to the streets worldwide to participate in door-to-door or street collections.
+The money raised is channelled towards The Salvation Army's social work in each respective territory.
+Within the territory defined by the United Kingdom and Ireland (UKIT) this collection is known as the Annual Appeal, and it often carries another name that the general public would more readily know—in 2012 it became The Big Collection.

 Music playing

-As the popularity of the organisation grew and Salvationists worked their way through the streets of London attempting to convert individuals, they were sometimes confronted with unruly crowds.
+As the popularity of the organisation grew and Salvationists worked the streets of London attempting to convert individuals, they were sometimes confronted with unruly crowds.
 A family of musicians (the Frys, from Alderbury, Wiltshire) began working with the Army as their "bodyguards" and played music to distract the crowds.
-In 1891 a Salvation Army band attempted to parade and play music in Eastbourne, Sussex, England.
-This was in contravention of local by-laws and resulted in the arrest of 9 Salvationists.
+In 1891, a Salvation Army band attempted to parade and play music in Eastbourne, Sussex, England.
+This was in contravention of local by-laws and resulted in the arrest of nine Salvationists.
 Unperturbed the Army continued to parade in defiance of the law, with the aim of gathering support for a change in legislation.
 Over the next few months the situation in the town escalated to such an extent that there were riots, and mounted police had to be called in from surrounding areas to try to maintain order.

 The tradition of having musicians available continued and eventually grew into standard brass bands.
-These are still seen in public at Army campaigns, as well as at other festivals, parades and at Christmas.
-Across the world the brass band has been an integral part of the Army's ministry and an immediately recognisable symbol to Salvationists and non-Salvationists alike.
-The Salvation Army also has choirs; these are known as Songster Brigades, normally comprising the traditional soprano, alto, tenor and bass singers.
+These are still seen in public at Army campaigns, and at other festivals, parades, and at Christmas.
+Across the world the brass band has been part of the Army's ministry and an immediately recognisable symbol to Salvationists and non-Salvationists alike.
+The Salvation Army also has choirs; these are known as Songster Brigades, normally comprising the traditional soprano, alto, tenor, and bass singers.
 The premier Songster Brigade in the Salvation Army is the International Staff Songsters (ISS).
-The standard of playing is high and the Army operates bands at the international level, such as the International Staff Band (a brass band) which is the equal of professional ensembles although it does not participate in the brass band contest scene, and territorial levels such as the New York Staff Band.
+The standard of playing is high and the Army operates bands at the international level—such as the International Staff Band (a brass band) which is the equal of professional ensembles although it does not participate in the brass band contest scene—and territorial levels such as the New York Staff Band.
 Some professional brass players and contesting brass band personnel have Salvation Army backgrounds.
 Many Salvation Army corps have brass bands that play at Salvation Army meetings, although not all.
 The Salvation Army also fielded large concertina bands.
 From the turn of the (20th) century to the Second World War between a third and a half of all SA officers in Britain played concertina.
-For an evangelist the concertina's portability, its ability to play both melody and chords, and most especially the fact that the player can sing or speak while playing, were all distinct advantages over brass instruments.
+For an evangelist, the concertina's portability, its ability to play both melody and chords, and most especially the fact that the player can sing or speak while playing, were all distinct advantages over brass instruments.